NETWAYS/gitlab-training/day1/04_Commits/05_Amend.md

 # Amend changes to commits

 * Change the commit message, e.g. typos or missing changes broke the build
-* Amend changes from staging
+* Amend changes from staging area
 * Helps if new files were added but not committed
 * `git commit --amend` changes the latest commit
  * Amending commits in Git history is possible, explained later with `git rebase`